-A student in an undergraduate program may repeat courses in which grades of "D" or "F" have been assigned so that the higher grade alone will be used in computing the student's GPA (Grade Point Average).
+A student in an undergraduate program may repeat courses in which grades of "D" or "F" have been earned so that a higher grade earned in the repeated class will alone be used in computing the student's GPA (Grade Point Average).
 In such cases, the lower grade will remain, as recorded, on the transcript, but it will be omitted from GPA calculations.
 Only courses repeated at HIU, up to a maximum of 9 units, qualify for this "grade forgiveness" policy.
 The Petition to Repeat a Class, with all required signatures, must be filed by the student with the Registrar's Office.
 Students may obtain petitions in the Registrar's Office.
 The Veterans Administration (VA) does not pay for courses previously completed with a credit earning grade ("D" or above).